stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 And you need to build it to be flexible enough.
-Like, it's-- it's the kind of thing that, you know, I'm neither Jonny nor Alex but it's fundamentally--
+Like, it's the kind of thing that, you know, I'm neither Jonny nor Alex, but it's fundamentally--

 #### TIM